rushikeshchopaderc/InterviewPreparation/README.md

 - insert(value, index): inserts the value at a specified index

 3. Tuples: The identifier of a tuple is not the circular braces but the commas: (1,2,3) is a tuple and so is 1,2,3 in python
+- index(value): finds the index of the value provided as the argument. returns the first index for the value found.
+- count(value): returns the number of times the value is found in the tuple

-4. Sets: A set is a collection which is unordered and unindexed.
+1. Sets: A set is a collection which is unordered and unindexed.
 In Python, sets are written with curly brackets.

-5. Strings: A string is a sequence of characters.
+2. Strings: A string is a sequence of characters.
 Strings are immutable in python.
 It is an array of characters.

-6. Deque: Stacks (LiFo): Last in first out and Queues (FiFo): First in first out are both handled in python using deque dataype
+3. Deque: Stacks (LiFo): Last in first out and Queues (FiFo): First in first out are both handled in python using deque dataype
 - appendleft(): adds an element to the left of the deque.
 (Not useful for stacks or queues but useful in general)
 - popleft(): deletes the first element of the deque.
 Used for queues.
 First in first out
 - append(): adds an element to the right of the deque.
 Useful to add element to queue and stack
 - pop(): pops the last element of the deque.(Useful for Stacks)

-7. Collections Module: This module contains a number of containers like deque, namedtuple, Counter, defaultdict, OrderedDict etc.
+1. Collections Module: This module contains a number of containers like deque, namedtuple, Counter, defaultdict, OrderedDict etc.